jrawbits/VE-Installer/ReadMe.md

 VE-installer.zip | the online installer (needs access to a miniCRAN) VE-installer-windows-R3.5.1.zip | the offline Windows installer

-If you build on a Linux system, you'll get `VE-installer-unix-R3.5.1.zip` as the offline binary installer instead.
-If you `make binary` on Linux or Mac, you'll get a "unix" installer suitable for your local architecture.
+If you build on a Linux system, you'll get `VE-installer-unix-R3.x.x.zip` as the offline binary installer instead.
+If you `make installer` on Linux or Mac, you'll get a "unix" installer suitable for your local architecture.

 # Running VisionEval locally

 The "runtime" directory in your install output directory is a ready-to-run installation of VisionEval.
-Just change to the runtime directory and start R.  If it doesn't come right up with "Welcome to VisionEval!", you can "kick" it by doing this:
+Just change to the runtime directory and run the VisionEval.bat (or VisionEval.sh) start scripts.
+Do that every time you want to start VisionEval.
+Make a shortcut if you prefer.

-    setwd("runtime")
-    source("Install-VisionEval.R")
-    load("RunVisionEval.RData")

-The installation is very fast on Windows, but on other systems you get a "source" installation that is used to build a native `ve-lib`.
-That entails compiling some large dependencies and VisionEval itself, which can take a while (typically well under an hour).
+The startup is very fast on Windows, but on other systems where you do a "source" installation, it can take a long time (though typically under an hour) to build a native `ve-lib`.
+Startup will subsequently be much faster.

-Later, you can start VisionEval just by changing to the runtime directory and starting R (or setting up an R shortcut with the "Start In" folder set to your runtime).

 The self-contained VisionEval installation that results from this builder (and is included in the installers) includes "VisionEval.Rproj" which a runtime user can double-click to interact with the end-user VisionEval environment using RStudio.

-Alternatively, on Windows, you can run the Install-VisionEval.bat file, then double-click RunVisionEval.RData.
-But those shortcuts won't work unless you were able to install R as an "administrator" of your system.
+You should run the batch file (or shell script) one time to set everything up before going to work in RStudio.
+Once the basic installation is complete, just open the .Rproj file.

 # Docker Images